qsnake/gpaw/doc/exercises/dos/dos.rst

   the non-magnetic phase - is it magnetic at all?!
 Try to visualize the magnetization like this::

-    from ase import *
+    from ase.io import write
-    from gpaw import *
+    from gpaw import GPAW
     calc = GPAW('anti.gpw')
     atoms = calc.get_atoms()
     up = calc.get_pseudo_density(0)